Tenneco: Consolidation

 Tenneco Inc. emerged from a conglomerate consisting of six unrelated businesses: shipbuilding, packaging, farm and construction equipment, gas transmission, automotive, and chemicals.
 The automotive division was spun off from Tenneco, Inc. in 1991 along with the packaging, energy, natural gas, and shipbuilding divisions.
 All businesses except automotive and packaging were disposed of between 1994 and 1996 (through public offerings, sales, spin-offs and mergers).
-In 1999, Tenneco Packaging was spun off and renamed to Packaging Corporation of America (Pactiv Corporation).
+In 1999, Tenneco Packaging was spun off and renamed to Packaging Corporation of America and Pactiv Corporation.

 Since the 1960s, Tenneco Automotive has sold mufflers (UK: silencers) in Europe, including through the Pit Stop chain in Germany.
-The group bought a German factory in Virnheim in 1969, Swedish Starla in 1974 and French Bellanger and English Harmo Industries in 1976 and Danish Lydex in 1978.
+The group bought a German factory in Viernheim in 1969, Swedish Starla at Vittaryd in 1974, French Bellanger at Laval, English Harmo Industries, east of Birmingham, in 1976 and Danish Lydex at Middelfart in 1978.
 More acquisitions followed.

-On October 28, 2005 Tenneco Automotive was renamed as Tenneco.
+On October 28, 2005, Tenneco Automotive was renamed as Tenneco.

-Federal Mogul Acquisition
+Federal Mogul and Öhlins acquisitions

-On October 1, 2018, Tenneco completed its acquisition of Federal-Mogul, a leading global supplier to original equipment manufacturers and the aftermarket.
+On October 1, 2018, Tenneco completed its acquisition of Federal-Mogul, a large global supplier to original equipment manufacturers and the aftermarket.
+The following month, Tenneco bought a majority stake in Öhlins for $160 million.

-In February 2019, it was announced that Tenneco will be separated into two different companies, leading to the launch of DRiV Incorporated - a publicly traded Aftermarket and Ride Performance company that will serve as a global multi-line and multi-brand aftermarket supplier of ride performance and braking suppliers to light vehicle and commercial vehicle customers.
+In February 2019, Tenneco announced that it would spin off its automotive aftermarket suspension components into DRiV Incorporated.

+In October 2024, Tenneco agreed to sell Öhlins to Brembo for $405 million.